slevithan/oniguruma-to-es/README.md

 ## 👀 Similar projects

 [JsRegex](https://github.com/jaynetics/js_regex) transpiles Onigmo regexes to JavaScript (Onigmo is a fork of Oniguruma with similar syntax and behavior).
-It's written in Ruby and relies on the [Regexp::Parser](https://github.com/ammar/regexp_parser) Ruby gem, which means regexes must be pre-transpiled on the server to use them in JavaScript.
+It's written in Ruby, which means regexes must be pre-transpiled on the server to use them in JavaScript.
 Note that JsRegex doesn't always translate edge case behavior differences or accurately reproduce subpattern results.

 ## 🏷️ About

 Oniguruma-To-ES was created by [Steven Levithan](https://github.com/slevithan) and [contributors](https://github.com/slevithan/oniguruma-to-es/graphs/contributors).
-It uses the [oniguruma-parser](https://github.com/slevithan/oniguruma-parser) and [Regex+](https://github.com/slevithan/regex) libraries, also by Steven Levithan.

 If you want to support this project, I'd love your help by contributing improvements, sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.